-Featured Artist Marcia Crumley is the guest artist for Pop Up beginning August 20 to August 26.
+Featured Artist Marcia Crumley is the guest artist for Pop-Up beginning Thursday, July 1 to Wednesday, July 7.
 Read on to learn more about her inspiration, her process, and her work.

 The colors, patterns, and textures of the natural world are the source and subject of my art.
 My primary focus is on landscapes, driven by my lifelong love of being outdoors, no matter what the season.
 I never tire of Maine’s fast-moving weather or of watching the clouds and light dance across the sky, water, mountains, and woods.
 I spend a lot of time outside, sometimes painting en plein air, sometimes just observing or taking reference photos.
 When I put paint to canvas, I always feel free to rearrange objects and intensify or modify their colors and shapes to best capture the essential feeling of a particular moment.

 My contemporary landscapes capture the spirit and mood of a place through lush colors and rich textures.
 They aren’t meant to be accurate illustrations.
 When I paint a scene, I freely change the light, color, and physical layout to heighten the mood.
 In the end, it all boils down to my love of color, and of nature, and the pure joy I get from sharing these twin loves in paint, pastels, or inks.